Abadio/wallet/README.md

 Reset the Application
 The reset-solution.sh script clears all data (PostgreSQL, MongoDB, Kafka) and restarts the services:

-Make the script executable:chmod +x reset-solution.sh
+Make the script executable:
+chmod +x reset-solution.sh

-Run the script:./reset-solution.sh
+Run the script:
+./reset-solution.sh

 This will:

 Stop all containers.
 Clear PostgreSQL and MongoDB databases.
 Recreate Kafka topics.